mindspore-ai/docs/install/mindspore_cpu_macos_install_pip_en.md

 ## Installing MindSpore

-It is recommended to refer to [Version List](https://www.mindspore.cn/versions/en) to perform SHA-256 initialization verification, and then execute the following command to install MindSpore.
+It is recommended to refer to [Version List](https://www.mindspore.cn/versions/en) to perform SHA-256 integrity verification, and then execute the following command to install MindSpore after the verification is consistent.

 ```bash
 ```